yhc0712/Password-Steward/readme.md

 # Password Steward

-Password Steward is an application for generating and storing passwords for your accounts on different websites and softwares.
+Password Steward is an application to generate simple or complex passwords to meet the standards that the website or software you're using requires and store them for further access.

 ---